wavesgroup/EarthVM/README.md

-# sustain-uwincm
+# EarthVM

-This is a SUSTAIN fork of the Unified Wave INterface - Coupled Model (UWIN-CM).
+EarthVM is a thin wrapper and a high-level interface to the Earth System Modeling Framework, with user routines to easily couple WRF, HYCOM, UMWM, and similar models.

 ## Getting started